 PeacePal is a classroom-based program for middle and high school age students.
-In most cases, students write 3 hand-written letters to a peer in a country across the globe, and receive 3 reply letters each school year.
+In most cases, students write 3 to 4 hand-written letters to a peer in a country across the globe, and receive 3 to 4 reply letters each school year.
 In the process of learning about your PeacePal's country and culture, you will also begin to learn peace building skills.
 There is no charge to participate in the program, but an open mind, your best effort and commitment to the process are expected.

 We are not able to accept individual PeacePals at this time, and the teacher/classroom enrollment deadline for each school year is July 30th.
 If you would like to become a PeacePal, please talk with your teacher about joining our program and have them contact us.
 We recommend that teachers or group leaders contact us in the spring or summer prior to the start of a new school year to discuss our pen pal program.

 “I hope you will keep swimming and dancing and learning what it means to be kind and make a change in the world.
 I have learned so much from you, don’t ever forget that." -- From a student in the USA writing to a South African PeacePal

 “I have enjoyed how your letter opened a window into your life over in south Africa and hope you learned something about where I live as well…Someday when we’re older, I might visit South Africa to see the celebration you spoke of in your last letter.
 Nelson Mandela is a great man and has done wonderful things.
 Your freedom and how you got your freedom is something to be proud of." --From a student in the USA writing to a South African PeacePal